core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 It is intended as a means for an application to escape the limitations of its environment, with a special focus on web applications that use the Web Bluetooth {{webbluetooth}}.
 In that, it is similar to CoAP-over-WebSockets {{RFC8323}}.
+GATT, which has read and write semantics, is not a perfect match for CoAP's request/response semantics;
+this specification bridges the gap in order to make CoAP transportable over what is sometimes the only available protocol.

 ## Application example